beginning of content

 Medicinal cannabis

-Medicinal cannabis is cannabis prescribed by a doctor to relieve the symptoms of a medical condition.
-Medicinal cannabis continues to be researched and is increasingly used as a medicine in several health conditions including:
+Medicinal cannabis is cannabis prescribed to relieve the symptoms of a medical condition.
+Medicinal cannabis continues to be researched.
+It is increasingly being used as a medicine for several health conditions including:

-Its supply is tightly controlled in Australia.
-Medicinal cannabis must be prescribed by a doctor.
+The supply of medicinal cannabis is tightly controlled in Australia.
+It must be prescribed by a doctor.

 Synthetic cannabis

-Synthetic cannabis is a term used to describe a substance that is designed to mimic the effects of the active ingredient in cannabis (known as THC, or delta-9 tetrahydrocannabinol).
+Synthetic cannabis mimics the effects of the active ingredient in cannabis (known as THC, or delta-9 tetrahydrocannabinol).
+It is produced in a laboratory, not from a plant.

 Synthetic cannabis is not legal in Australia.
 They are powdered chemicals that are mixed with solvents and sprayed onto herbs and sold in colourful packets.
-Not all forms of synthetic cannabis successfully mimic THC and they may be more harmful than real cannabis.
+Not all forms of synthetic cannabis successfully mimic THC.
+Some may be more harmful than real cannabis.

-Synthetic cannabis is marketed under names such as:
+Synthetic cannabis is sold under names such as:

 What are the effects of taking cannabis?